ward-dc/EvMac/README.md

 # evClient
 evClient is the Official client for [ev.io](https://ev.io).
-By downloading evClient, you promise to adhere to the following rules:
+By downloading evClient, you promise to adhere to the following rule:

 1. You should use the client without the intention of stealing the code or modifying the code in the client without permission from the developers.